 Amex transfer bonuses galore in September

 At the moment the Amex Membership Rewards program in the United States is offering bonuses on transfers to a dozen airline and hotel partners all at once.
-Here are the transfer bonuses I’m seeing for the month of September:
+Here are the transfer bonuses for the month of September (valid for transfers between September 1 and September 30, 2022):

 - Transfer Amex points to Air France-KLM Flying Blue with a 25% bonus